BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_12.md

 |Money back     |22%    |
 |Nothing        |62%    |

-After you've gotten the grand prize, from then on it will be replaced with getting your money back and winning a *Poke Doll*.
-After getting Clefairy, you will win an actual *Poke Doll* from then on.
+After you've gotten the grand prize, from then on it will be replaced with getting your money back and winning a *Poké Doll*.
+After getting Clefairy, you will win an actual *Poké Doll* from then on.
 There's a secret here too: if you do this with a pokemon with Huge Power, Guts, Pure Power, or Sheer Force at the front of your party, you will always get the jackpot!

-Once you get a Poke Doll, give it to a child below the healing component to get the *Big Top Arena Field Readout*.
+Once you get a Poké Doll, give it to a child below the healing component to get the *Big Top Arena Field Readout*.

 **Agate Circus Power Items Shop**